Penn Battle III vs Daiwa BG: What Are The Differences, And Which Is Best To Buy?

 The machined alloy body demonstrates Daiwa’s focus on the finer details.
 A strong housing remains light while allowing Digigear to do its thing free from torsion and twist.

-While not sealed, corrosion-resistant internals delivers better than average longevity credentials.
+While not sealed, corrosion-resistant internals deliver better-than-average longevity credentials.
 Well cared for, the BG is a reel that will last countless fishing adventures.

 The BG will appeal to all anglers looking for a heavy-duty saltwater fishing reel with refined precision and brute strength.